guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/connecting-to-kubernetes/test-connect/index.md

         --apiserver-url=https://${EDGELB_PUBLIC_AGENT_IP}:6443
     ```

     which will configure DC/OS Kubernetes to connect to `kubernetes-cluster1` from the Kubernetes CLI, `kubectl`.
+The `EDGELB_PUBLIC_AGENT_IP` should still be cached in your terminal environment from the previous section, if not, make sure to insert the proper value.

 1. <strong>Next, get your Kubernetes nodes' info for </strong>`kubernetes-cluster1`<strong>.</strong>